-7.1 The builders / contractors generally require huge funds, take advance payments from the prospective buyers or from those on whose behalf construction is undertaken and, therefore, they may not normally require bank finance for the purpose.
+7.1 Builders / contractors generally require huge funds, take advance payments from the prospective buyers or from those on whose behalf construction is undertaken and, therefore, may not normally require bank finance for the purpose.
 Any financial assistance extended to them by primary (urban) co-operative banks may result in dual financing.
-The banks should, therefore, normally refrain from sanctioning loans and advances to this category of borrowers.
+Banks should, therefore, normally refrain from sanctioning loans and advances to this category of borrowers.